 The top negative review is from a user named “Dori” who claims that the medication caused uncomfortable side effects.
-Interestingly, this user also reports significant weight loss:
+This user also reports significant weight loss:

 “I've been on the 7mg for 17 days and the nausea, indigestion, stomach pain and now diarrhea have been almost unbearable and are getting worseI've also lost 18 lbs because I can barely eat anything.”

-Metformin is another commonly-prescribed diabetes medication, so patients are often curious about a comparison.
-Unfortunately we cannot locate any medical data directly comparing the two drugs.
+Metformin is another commonly-prescribed diabetes medication, so patients are often curious about which drug is more likely to be effective.

-Both medications are proven to be effective for treating and managing type-2 diabetes, and both have been shown to cause weight loss in overweight patients with type-2 diabetes (but neither medication is FDA-approved for weight loss alone).
+Both medications are proven to be effective for treating and managing type 2 diabetes, and both have been shown to cause weight loss in overweight patients with type 2 diabetes (but neither medication is currently FDA-approved for weight loss alone).